amarakov/amarakov.github.io/_drafts/Value-of-Quantum-Communications.md

 description: Thinking about where the real values lies in near-term and long-term quantum Communications
 ---

-Outline:
-  - Brief description of the current state:
-      - Major players (nation-states)
-      - Major players (commercial)
-      - Current use cases

-  - The 'promises' of QComms:
-      - 'Unhackable'
-      - Can see effect of eavesdroppers

-  - The reality of QComms:
-      - 'unhackable' within some conditions (these are becoming more stringent)
-      - low bitrates
-      - QKD is major application in near term, but your info is stored classically!
-      - Device Independent implementations are a long way off (Bell states)

-  - What do we do with ideal QComms?
-      - Your messages are already unhackable, probably (RSA, AES)
-      - Why convert classical information to quantum information (serious bottleneck?)
-      - Why not use quantum resistant encryptions?
-          - Lattice encryption, something else
-          - We know that quantum computers can only efficiently solve a subset of classically intractable problems

-      - What are we left with:
-          - Messages that need to be secret RIGHT NOW, but not later
-          - Moving *quantum* information around (from sensors, between processors, etc)
-          - Applications in which it is important to guarantee either:
-            - total secrecy, guaranteed by known physics (requires Quantum memory so you don't store info classically)
-                - maybe undercut by provably quantum resistant encryptions?

-            - guaranteed knowledge of eavesdropping attempts
-                - No- Cloning means you should have statistically evidence of eavesdroppers

-  - What to look for in terms of enabling technologies and advances
-      - Error corrected logical qubits (duh, also enables general QC)
-      - Good quantum memories
-      - High brightness sources of entangled photons (enables high bitrates)
-      - High efficiency optical -> something else entanglement conversion (to actually utilize quantum memory)
-      - Repeaters (enabled by quantum memory)

 # What is the Value of Quantum Communications?

-  Practicing physicists and interested observers by now have heard the many fantastical promises of the coming '2nd Quantum Revolution'_[link to something here]_.
+  Practicing physicists and interested observers by now have heard the many fantastical promises of the coming <a href="https://www.nist.gov/topics/physics/introduction-new-quantum-revolution/second-quantum-revolution">'2nd Quantum Revolution'</a>.
 The usual hype is that quantum computers will smash mere classical encryption and usher in an era of unprecedented, colossal computing power.
 There's a lot to be said on that subject, but we mustn't neglect the closely related quantum sensing and communications technologies that, together with quantum computing, fall under the umbrella of Quantum Information Sciences.
-Indeed, sensing and communications are interesting precisely because they have already demonstrated improvements on the classical state of the art _[link to stuff here]_ and are likely to reach marketability long before quantum computers _[link to various Quantum Tech Roadmaps]_.
+Indeed, sensing and communications are interesting precisely because they require fewer qubits than universal quantum computers, and so are likely to reach marketability long before quantum computers [^1].

   The value proposition of quantum sensors is easy to understand, and I intend to author a post about quantum sensing sometime in the future.